Seed Funding

 2. The proposed budget amount.

 3. Ways in which the learnings or outputs of the proposed initiative will be shared with the University of Toronto community.
-This could include, for example, blogs, reports, events, templates, webinars, and other guide documents or resources.
+This could include, for example, blogs, events, templates, webinars, and other guide documents or resources.

 A signature of approval from the unit head or chair will be requested.
 A signature of approval from a faculty supervisor will also be required for applications led by graduate students, postdoctoral fellows, or research staff where no faculty member is a co-applicant.